johnsonandjohnson/Bodiless-JS/packages/bodiless-search/README.md

 ```

-To add `SimpleSearchResult` component, site builder will also need to import `withSearchResult` HOC, which can add `SearchResultProvider` context provider to a container component on the page, i.e.
+To add `SimpleSearchResult` component, import `withSearchResult` HOC, which can add `SearchResultProvider` context provider to a container component on the page, i.e.

 ```
 import { withSearchResult } from '@bodiless/search';